newjersey/navigator.business.nj.gov/content/src/filings/mss-1.md

 filingDetails: null
 frequency: Monthly *(due on the 10th of each month)*
 additionalInfo: Revenues are deposited in the State Treasury for general State use.
-Initial collections of $391.5 million are deposited in the Health Care Subsidy Fund.
+Initial collections of $391.5M are deposited in the Health Care Subsidy Fund.
 agency: New Jersey Division of Taxation
 id: mss-1
 callToActionLink: https://www.nj.gov/treasury/taxation/cigarette_tax_form.shtml